2022–23 North American winter: Pre-Christmas blizzard and cold snap

 Just prior to the Christmas holiday, another powerful and significant blizzard, unofficially named Winter Storm Elliott by The Weather Channel, began developing in southern Canada along an arctic front.
 It additionally dropped significant snowfall and record-breaking cold to the northern parts of the United States.
 Denver saw 3.9 in of snow, as temperatures fell to -20 F, the coldest temperature in the city since exactly 32 years ago, and just one degree shy of tying the monthly record low.
 Parts of the state saw over a foot of snow.
 Denver saw their largest hourly temperature drop on December 21 from 4-5pm, as temperatures fell from 42 F to 5 F. Cheyenne, Wyoming broke their hourly temperature drop record in just 30 minutes, as temperatures fell from 43 F to 3 F from 1:05pm to 1:35pm.
-In Casper, the low of -42 F set an all time record.
+In Casper, the low of -42 F set an all-time record.
 In Malta, Montana, the wind chill got as low as -72 F. Eight thousand customers in Wichita, Kansas lost power, and portions of Interstate 435 closed due to snow.
 Overnight in Kansas City temperatures dropped from 32 F to -2 F in just six hours.
 The highest snowfall totals in Iowa reached 5.9 in.
 In Nashville the low of -1 F was the coldest low temperature in the city since 1996.
 The winter storm led to 104 deaths, with 41 occurring in the Buffalo metropolitan area alone.

-December–January California atmospheric rivers
+December–March California atmospheric rivers

 A series of atmospheric rivers starting on December 31 and extending into 2023 caused widespread heavy rainfall and snowfall in Northern California and Nevada, leading to flooding.
 At least 22 people were killed, although it is unknown how many fatalities were due to winter weather.
 President Joe Biden declared a state of emergency in California due to the winter storms.

-Late January – Early February ice storm
+Late January–early February ice storm

 An ice storm impacted the southern portion of the Great Plains at the end of January.
-In Texas, at least ten people died, all due to car accidents.
-Additionally, over a thousand flights were cancelled at Dallas Fort Worth International Airport, and over 563,000 customers were left without power.
+As a result of the ice, several interstates in Texas, including interstates 10, 30, 35W, and 40, shut down after multiple car accidents occurred.
+The Weather Channel reported ten fatalities due to car accidents caused by the ice storm, however the National Centers for Environmental Information reported no fatalities.
+A total of 0.75 in of ice accumulated in Fischer, Texas, and Dallas set a daily snowfall record on January 31, at 1.3 in.
+Additionally, more than 1,600 flights were cancelled, including over a thousand flights were cancelled at Dallas Fort Worth International Airport, and over 563,000 customers were left without power.
+On February 4, Texas governor Greg Abbott signed an emergency declaration for seven counties.